hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

 #### FAQ

+- Note that instead of `chromium`, this script uses `firefox` for the browser

+  - doesn't make a difference, it's just faster

-For OpenFlow labs, use this filter in Wireshark:
+- For OpenFlow labs, use this filter in Wireshark:

 ```
 openflow_v1
 ```

-Sometimes your POX controller might be already binded to a port on a re-reun:
+- Sometimes your POX controller might be already binded to a port on a re-reun:

 ```
 sudo kill -9 $(sudo lsof -ti :6633)